Maktoum bin Rashid Al Maktoum: Death

 Sheikh Maktoum bin Rashid al Maktoum died on the morning of 4 January 2006, suffering a heart attack while staying at Palazzo Versace Hotel in Gold Coast, Queensland, Australia.
 He was succeeded by his brother, Sheikh Mohammed bin Rashid Al Maktoum, as ruler of Dubai.
 His body was brought back from Australia and buried in Dubai.

 Personal life

 Sheikha Alia bint Khalifa Al Maktoum was Al Maktoum's wife until his death in 2006.
 They married on 12 March 1971.
 Sheikha Alia, like other members of the Maktoum family, is involved in horse racing.

 One of Al Maktoum's daughters with Alia bint Khalifa bin Saeed Al Maktoum, is Lateefa bint Maktoum Al Maktoum (born 11 February 1985).
-She has kept her life very private after her kidnapping following her wedding into the Al Nahyan family.
-Sheikha Lateefa bint Maktoum is the founder of the art center Tashkeel Dubai.
-Sheikha Alia's other children are Sheikha Hessa, Sheikha Maitha, Sheikh Saeed and Sheikh Rashid (1979-2002).
+Sheikha Lateefa bint Maktoum is the founder of the art centre Tashkeel Dubai.
+Sheikha Alia's other children are Sheikha Hessa, Sheikha Maitha, Sheikh Saeed, and Sheikh Rashid (1979–2002).

+Sheikha Bouchra

-Sheikha Bouchra bint Mohammed was Al Maktoum's second wife and had three sons named Sheikh Mohammed, Hamdan and Zayed with him.
+Sheikha Bouchra bint Mohammed was Al Maktoum's second wife and had three sons named Sheikh Mohammed, Sheikh Hamdan, and Sheikh Zayed with him.
 She was a hobbyist painter and a horse racing enthusiast.
+Bouchra's lifestyle conflicted with the traditional customs and strictures on female royalty in the UAE.
+In April 2000, there were allegations that Bouchra had been abducted by the Emirati government while she was in the United Kingdom, forcefully bringing her to Dubai where she was made a house prisoner.
+She apparently died in 2007, aged 34, not long after her husband's death.